sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

     1 every 8"-12" in the middle\
     2 at the other end

-Install trim in the following order
+### &emsp;&emsp;**Install trim in the following order**

 ## Baseboards

-1. Using long (8' x 4") white baseboards, start at the back of one side wall, nail in place to the side wall.
+1. Measure along a sidewall from back to front.
+Using long 4" white baseboards, cut a piece this length and nail in place to the side wall.
 Be sure that the baseboard rests on several spacers along its length, to assure an even gap above the finished floor.

-2. When these baseboards are installed, measure from ends of each board to the front wall.
-Cut and nail another piece of baseboard (matching the top surface with long baseboard).

-3 & 4 Repeat 1 & 2 on the other side wall.
+2. Repeat on the other side wall.

-5. Measure between the side baseboards at the rear wall.
+3. Measure between the side baseboards at the rear wall.
 Measure long (about 1/16") so it will fit snugly.
 Cut a length of baseboard and nail.
 {{< pagebreak >}}
 ![](images/baseboards.png)